MO lawmakers pass ban on minimum wage hikes as legislature winds down for the year

 During that time, the Republican super-majority was able to approve the measure along with an emergency clause to ensure it would go into effect when signed by the governor, instead of the August 28th normal date for implementation.

-Senate President Pro Tem Ron Richard said a consensus in the Republican caucus agreed that a maneuver known as “Previous Question” should be use to jam debate on the bill.
+Senate President Pro Tem Ron Richard said a consensus in the Republican caucus agreed that a maneuver known as “Previous Question” should be used to jam debate on the bill.

 “We felt, most of us, felt that it was something that we needed to do” said Richard.
 “If we couldn’t get it done through regular debate, then we’d go to the previous question, and that’s what we decided to do.”